 The USDE only requires reporting of jobs created or retained by Federal Stimulus allocations, not regular federal fund allocations.
 This survey will ask for direct jobs created and/or retained in the following program areas and finance codes:

 1. Title 1 School Improvement Grant 1003(g) (Finance Code 473) – enter corrections for quarter ending September 30, 2013 and new quarter reporting for period ending December 31, 2013.

 As you calculate the number of FTEs created or retained, please consider the following potential types of jobs.
 You will be asked to complete an open-ended field by keying in the types of jobs created or retained by these funds, including but not limited to:

 • Social Worker

 • Non-licensed classroom personnel

 Please also consider whether stimulus funds have allowed your school district or charter school to submit a payment to a vendor, therefore allowing vendor jobs to be created or retained.
 If so, please attempt to obtain an estimate from the vendor on the number of vendor jobs created or retained as a result of that payment by your school district or charter school.
 Please do not report your school district as a vendor or your sub recipients as vendors in the vendor survey unless they are truly vendors.
 See Frequently Asked Questions for the definition of a vendor.

 FTE Calculation of Jobs Created/Retained

 MDE has created an Excel worksheet designed to help in calculation of FTEs.
 This worksheet does not need to be submitted to MDE; it is only a tool for school district use as you prepare to submit response to the jobs reporting survey.
-A worksheet should be completed for each program (Title 1, School Improvement Grants and Education Jobs).
+A worksheet should be completed for ARRA Title 1, School Improvement.
+Do not include regular School Improvement funds.
 Districts should retain copies of the worksheets or other supporting documentation for their records.